Philippine Rice Research Institute

-Philippine Rice Research Institute (PhilRice) is a government corporate entity attached to the Department of Agriculture created through Executive Order 1061 on November 5, 1985 (as amended) to help develop high-yielding and cost-reducing technologies for farmers.
+The Philippine Rice Research Institute (PhilRice) is a government corporate entity attached to the Department of Agriculture created through Executive Order 1061 on November 5, 1985 (as amended) to help develop high-yielding and cost-reducing technologies for farmers.

 The Institute accomplishes this mission through research and development work in our central and six branch stations, coordinating with a network that comprises 57 agencies and 70 seed centers located nationwide.

 History

 Edgardo Angara convened a committee to brainstorm the idea of establishing a national rice research center.
 The committee was composed of Domingo M. Lantican, vice chancellor for administration of UP Los Baños; Ricardo M. Lantican, UPLB director for research; Domingo F. Panganiban, deputy minister of Agriculture and Food; Ramon Valmayor, executive director of the Philippine Council for Agriculture, Forestry, and Natural Resources Research and Development; Monkombu Sambasivan Swaminathan, IRRI director general; and Manuel de Leon, staff director of the National Economic and Development Authority.

 The proposal for the establishment of PhilRice was submitted to then Pres.
 Ferdinand E. Marcos through then Agriculture and Food Minister Salvador H. Escudero III.
 The Executive Order (EO1061) creating PhilRice was signed by President Marcos on November 5, 1985.
 Then Pres.
 Corazon C. Aquino signed EO 60 on November 7, 1986, which affirmed the creation and increased membership in the board of trustees of PhilRice.
 Minister of Agriculture Ramon V. Mitra and UP System President Edgardo J. Angara identified and recommended the members of PhilRice Board of Trustees (BOT) for appointment by President Aquino.

-While a director has not yet been appointed, an executing committee chaired by UPLB College of Agriculture Dean Ruben L. Villareal laid the groundwork for PhilRice’s program plan and operations.
+While a director has not yet been appointed, an executing committee chaired by UPLB College of Agriculture Dean Ruben L. Villareal laid the groundwork for PhilRice's program plan and operations.
 In June 1987, PhilRice operations went full swing with the assumption to office of its first executive director, Dr. Santiago R. Obien.
 Before his appointment, Obien was president of the Mariano Marcos State University and director of the Philippine Tobacco Research and Training Center.
 With Dr. Obien at the helm, the executing committee was dissolved and a PhilRice-UPLB Management Committee was created to select UPLB staff members to be seconded to PhilRice as program leaders.
-The committee’s functions were gradually reduced as PhilRice was being organized.
+The committee's functions were gradually reduced as PhilRice was being organized.

-PhilRice’s headquarters, originally located at UPLB Campus, could not meet the envisioned manpower and program expansion.
+PhilRice's headquarters, originally located at UPLB Campus, could not meet the envisioned manpower and program expansion.
 Thus, upon the suggestion of Prof. Kenzo Hemmi, IRRI BOT chair, PhilRice sought infrastructure and technical assistance from the Government of Japan through the Japan International Cooperation Agency (JICA).
 Ramon V. Mitra, Carlos G. Dominguez, and Senen C. Bacani, secretaries of agriculture, strongly supported the idea.
 Through board resolution in March 1990, the Maligaya Rice Research and Training Center (MRRTC) in Muñoz, Nueva Ecija, which was previously merged with PhilRice, officially became the Central Experiment Station.